LoicMasure/ASCAD/Readme.md

 Finally, please note that the scripts **only work with Python 3** since we rely on tensorflow 2.

 We propose hereafter a high-level description of the proposed scripts.
-The default parameters of these scripts vary with the downloaded campaign, and are provided as a file in the corresponding folders:
+The default parameters of these scripts are provided as a file in the corresponding folders:

 | Implementation             | Campaign        | Platform  														| Link  																					 |
 | :------------------------: | :-------------: | :-------------------------------------------------------------------------------------: | --------------------------------------------------------------------------------------- |